rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - [Namecheap](https://www.namecheap.com)

 I would definitely be careful with other hosts - certain popular domain registrars engage in [shady practices](https://news.ycombinator.com/item?id=24506303) such as registering domains that you look up on their site so that they can make you pay more money for them!
+For simplicity, in this tutorial we will use Cloudflare.

+TODO: write

 #### Setting up DNS on Cloudflare
-For convenience, since our site is already hosted on Cloudflare, let's use Cloudflare for DNS as well.
+Once again, since our site is already hosted on Cloudflare, let's use Cloudflare for DNS as well.

+#### Adding a record for our webpage
+Finally, adding the record for our webpage is straightforward: navigate to the project configuration page and select the <strong>Custom domains</strong> tab.
+Input your custom domain name and select <strong>Continue</strong>.
+For a bit more detail, see the [documentation](https://developers.cloudflare.com/pages/get-started#adding-a-custom-domain).

+Once you've done this, you might have to wait a couple minutes for the DNS to propagate (sometimes, you need to refresh your own WIFI connection) and then your site will be available at your domain!

 ### Creating favicons
 A [favicon](https://en.wikipedia.org/wiki/Favicon) is a small image loaded by the browser and displayed on the website tab.